BND Hamburger Icon

 Making everyone feel included during a call is essential.
 It’s very easy for participants to disengage.
 On audio calls, some may believe that because they can’t be seen, they can attend to other tasks, such as working on other assignments, eating, typing or rifling through drawers.
 “When you’re distracted, you may stumble when called on to speak,” Blake said.

-Encourage attendees to ask questions and share their opinions.
-Avoid monologuing, and if you’re the meeting facilitator, come prepared with questions for the team.
+Encourage your team to ask questions and share their opinions.
+Avoid monologuing, and come prepared with questions for your team.
 This encourages participants to focus and contribute to the call.

 7. Appoint a note-taker.

 During the meeting, appoint someone to take notes or minutes.
-When many people are on one call, various ideas are shared, and it can be difficult to remember everything.
+Even with just a few people on a call, various ideas get shared, and it can be difficult to remember everything.
 Have someone keep track of key decisions and outcomes from the discussion.
 “Send out a follow-up email with what was agreed to, just as you would if you were meeting face to face,” Mitchell advised.

 8. Let others know if you need to leave early.